petroemil/Rx.Book/Draft.md

 The `ObserveOnDispatcher()` is required to make sure no matter which thred the stream is coming from, it's definitely marshalled to the UI thread.

-And the `Subscribe()` method is fairly trivial, you just handel all possible notification types by providing all three of the callbacks for `OnNext`, `OnError`and `OnCompleted`.
+And the `Subscribe()` method is fairly trivial, you just handle all possible notification types by providing all three of the callbacks for `OnNext`, `OnError` and `OnCompleted`.

 Even though you now have this console application, you will also have a more visual marble diagram at every operator to describe what they are doing.